-However, in case of an emergency or exceptional circumstances (sudden onset of illness, unexpected family situations, etc.) arise and you are unable to submit after the original due, contact the instructor to discuss the possibility of an extension.
+However, in case of an emergency or exceptional circumstances (sudden onset of illness, unexpected family situations, etc.) arise and you are unable to submit by the original due data, contact the instructor to discuss the possibility of an extension.

 Exams: